TheMindMage2/Tatergames/README.md

-# Mage Games
+# Tatergames
-i made this for some kid hes paying me to do so idk
+i made this for some tater hes paying me to do so idk